Concealed beneath the ostensible life is the deep, silent, mysterious quality of life itself,

 As I travel I see hundreds and hundreds of farms,

-Looks as though the folks ought to be happy—but I suppose they are just like all the rest,
+Looks as though the folks ought to be happy,

 Struggling today the same—battling the same,